 Pedestrian accidents can result in serious injuries, but there is no guarantee of financial recovery.
 In fact, a victim must bear the burden of proving that another party was responsible for the incident.

 If you were hit by a negligent driver while walking, a Plantation pedestrian accident lawyer might be able to help you to pursue your claim.
-A skilled personal injury attorney can work to measure your losses, evaluate the actions of other parties, and demand appropriate payments from all at-fault defendants.
+A Plantation, FL personal injury attorney can work to measure your losses, evaluate the actions of other parties, and demand appropriate payments from all at-fault defendants.

 Pedestrians carry the same rights and responsibilities as drivers on Plantation’s roads, meaning that motorists must take reasonable actions to prevent harming an innocent pedestrian.
 At the same time, pedestrians must walk responsibly and avoid entering a driver’s space.